mozilla/open-leadership-training-series/_articles/open-leadership-outro-and-next-steps/next-steps-for-open-leadership.md

 layout: page
 title: "Next Steps for Open Leadership"
 date: 2016-10-06 14:05:56
-time: "mins"
+time: "60 mins"
+summary: "Reflect on your open leadership journey and key takeaways for continuing your work."
+prereq: "Your project, its documentation, and event reports, including goal-setting documents like your open canvas."
+format: >
+  *   Look back on your open leadership work so far.

+  *   Consider [key principles of open leadership](https://docs.google.com/document/d/1f16JOlhY5W-88QfEZPFpZgkijYCtMp-P5VskUzmqHhE/edit) posed by other open leaders.

+  *   Draft and post a reflection on your work to become a better [open leader.](https://docs.google.com/document/d/1JloT5LpUC1cwpr3klw7z8bHMxH83W33RAOhw0uG5vN4/edit)
+materials: Your project's GitHub repo and a blog or other platform/technology for composing and sharing your reflection.
 ---
 * TOC
 {:toc}

-## Summary

-Reflect on your open leadership journey and key takeaways for continuing your work.

-* * *

-## Outline

-*   9.2.1\.
-Open Leadership Takeaways
-*   9.2.2\.
-What Does Success Look Like at the End of a Project?
-*   9.2.3\.
-Assignments

-* * *

-## What You Need To Start

-*   Your project, its documentation, and event reports, including goal-setting documents like your open canvas.

-* * *

-## What You'll Do

-*   Look back on your open leadership work so far.
-*   Consider [key principles of open leadership](https://docs.google.com/document/d/1f16JOlhY5W-88QfEZPFpZgkijYCtMp-P5VskUzmqHhE/edit) posed by other open leaders.
-*   Draft and post a reflection on your work to become a better [open leader.](https://docs.google.com/document/d/1JloT5LpUC1cwpr3klw7z8bHMxH83W33RAOhw0uG5vN4/edit)

-* * *

-## What You'll Need

-*   Your project's GitHub repo.
-*   A blog or other platform/technology for composing and sharing your reflection.

-* * *

-## Time to Complete

-*   60 minutes

-* * *

-## Steps

 ### 9.2.1\.
 Open Leadership Takeaways